 The audit committee is responsible for reviewing, approving and managing the engagement of the Company's independent registered public accounting firm, including the scope, extent and procedures of the annual audit and compensation to be paid therefore, and all other matters the audit committee deems appropriate, including the Company's independent registered public accounting firm's accountability to the Board of Directors and the audit committee.
 The audit committee reviewed with the Company's independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of audited financial statements with generally accepted accounting principles, its judgment as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the audit committee under auditing standards generally accepted in the United States, including those described in Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T, and discussed and reviewed the results of the Company's independent registered public accounting firm's examination of the financial statements.
-In addition, the audit committee discussed with the Company, including the matters in the written disclosures and the letter regarding its independence as required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the audit committee concerning independence.
+In addition, the audit committee discussed with the Company's independent registered public accounting firm the independent registered public accounting firm's independence from management and the Company, including the matters in the written disclosures and the letter regarding its independence.
 The audit committee also considered whether the provision of non-audit services was compatible with maintaining the independent registered public accounting firm's independence.